-Update: this post was published in 2010 and may now be out of date.
+This news post was published in 2010 and may now be out of date.
+It’s kept here for historical purposes.

 Shell have replaced their previous Unleaded and Diesel fuels, with a new range called FuelSave.
 It means drivers use less fuel at no extra cost!

 Shell have spent 5 years developing the new products in their own Technology Centres.
-And it is now available to buy on UK forecourts (other countries availability varies).
+And it is now available to buy on forecourts in the UK (other countries availability varies).

 Efficiency Improver – Unleaded